The History of Teen Challenge

 The popularity of The Cross and the Switchblade (which sold 11 million copies in the first 10 years and in 1972 went to the big screen) was a phenomenon fueled to a great extent by word of mouth.
 The story of what God was doing through Teen Challenge ministry in New York captured hearts and excited a passion to see the same ministry established in other locations.
 Thousands of people from around the nation, and eventually around the world flocked to Brooklyn to see for themselves what was happening.
 From those small beginnings God powerfully increased Teen Challenge into a worldwide ministry that has grown exponentially with more than 200 centers in the United States and over 1400 in 125 countries around the world!

-A group of businessmen and pastors from the Boston area spent three days visiting the Teen Challenge Center in New York City to observe the great work God was doing there.
+A group of businessman and pastors from the Boston area spent three days visiting the Teen Challenge Center in New York City to observe the great work God was doing there.
 As a result, they invited David Wilkerson to help them initiate a center in the greater Boston area.
 Gayle F. Lewis, Executive Director of the Assemblies of God Home Missions met with a committee and approved the new project.
 The committee soon purchased a building in Jamaica Plain, Massachusetts and in 1964 dedicated it to the Lord as Boston Teen Challenge.

 Since its beginning as the fourth Teen Challenge established in the United States, God has miraculously expanded this life changing ministry’s borders from 1999 through 2007 from Boston to all six New England states and New Jersey with corporate headquarters located in Brockton, Massachusetts.